The National Environmental Balancing Bureau (NEBB) will host a fume hood performance testing seminar.

 The seminar emphasizes the requirements for firm certification, certified professional certification, instrumentation and reporting requirements, and testing procedural requirements.
 Detailed presentations will be provided for the three primary fume hood performance tests: Airflow Velocity Tests, Airflow Visualization Tests, and Tracer Gas Containment Tests.
 In addition to the presentations addressing the procedural requirements of these tests, hands-on demonstrations on operating fume hoods will be performed.

-Enrollment is limited and is on a first-come, first-serve basis.
+Link no longer available is limited and is on a first-come, first-serve basis.